 My piece on the late Jacno — “The Young Parisians” — features in Bare Essentials: The Best of Nude Magazine 2003-2011 (pp. 114-117).

-A slightly different version* of this story was posted on The White Review‘s website on 22 September 2011.
+A slightly different version* of this story was published online by The White Review on 22 September 2011.

 Zut, zut, zut, zut